Pooja-4NI24EC406/OTA-folded-cascode/README.md

  ###  RESULTS<br>
  The designed folded cascode operational amplifier with cascode PMOS loads was simulated with a 1.8 V supply and a 10µA bias current, splitting into 5µA per branch.
 Overdrive voltages were 0.2 V for M3/M5 and 0.3 V for M7-M10.<br>
  Bias voltages (VB1 to VB4) were carefuly tuned to keep al MOSFETs in saturation.
 Used diode connected mosfet instead of m3 to keep that in saturation<br>
- The measured output swing was 1.6 V peak-to-peak, with a common-mode output voltage of around 0.9 V.<br<
+ The measured output swing was 1.6 V peak-to-peak, with a common-mode output voltage of around 0.9 V.<br>
- The gain is less than 55dB because of smal current and 180nm technology, supported by the high output resistance from the PMOS cascode loads<br>
+ The gain is less than 55dB because of smal current and 180nm technology,supported by the high output resistance from the PMOS cascode loads<br>

  ### CONCLUSION<br>
  The Folded Cascode Operational Amplifier offers an excelent balance between high gain, wide output swing, and low power consumption, making it highly suitable for modern analog integrated circuit applications.
 Its architecture alows the use of NMOS input differential pairs while maintaining a low supply voltage, thanks to the folded configuration.
 The inclusion of cascode PMOS loads further enhances gain and output impedance without compromising linearity or stability.
-Overal, the folded cascode amplifier stands out as a robust, versatile design ideal for use in precision analog systems, sensor interfaces, and low-power biomedical electronics.
+Overal, the folded cascode amplifier stands out as a robust, versatile design ideal for use in precision analog systems, sensor interfaces, and low-power biomedical electronics.<br>

  ### INFERENCE <br>
- 1.Initial Output Issue:
+ 1.Initial Output Issue:<br>
- The output voltage was stuck at a low level (~0.4 mV instead of the expected ~0.8 V).
+ The output voltage was stuck at a low level (~0.4 mV instead of the expected~0.8 V).<br>
- This was due to improper biasing and incorrect Vds voltages for M5 and M6.
+ This was due to improper biasing and incorrect Vds voltages for M5 and M6.<br>
- 2. Current Mismatch in Branches:
+ 2. Current Mismatch in Branches:<br>
- M3 and M4 initialy had much lower current than M5 and M6.Vx and Vy nodes were not providing enough voltage to turn M3 and M4 on properly.
+ M3 and M4 initialy had much lower current than M5 and M6.Vx and Vy nodes were not providing enough voltage to turn M3 and M4 on properly.<br>
- 3. W/L Ratio Tuning:
+ 3. W/L Ratio Tuning:<br>
- The W/L ratios of M3, M4, M5, and M6 were adjusted to achieve the desired
+ The W/L ratios of M3, M4, M5, and M6 were adjusted to achieve the desired drain current (5μA for M3/M4 and 10μA for M5/M6).PMOS and NMOS
- drain current (5
-μA for M3/M4 and 10μA for M5/M6).PMOS and NMOS
- devices were resized based on overdrive voltages (V<sub>ov</sub>) to match current requirements.
+ devices were resized based on overdrive voltages (V<sub>ov</sub>) to match current requirements.<br>
- 4. Bias Voltage Optimization:
+ 4. Bias Voltage Optimization:<br>
- VB1 to VB4 values were tuned carefuly to bring al transistors into saturation.
- Particularly, M3 and M4 needed more headroom to come out of cutoff and operate properly.
+ VB1 to VB4 values were tuned carefuly to bring al transistors into saturation.Particularly, M3 and M4 needed more headroom to come out of cutoff and operate properly.<br>
- 5. Simulation Validation:
+ 5. Simulation Validation:<br>
- Final DC simulation confirmed al branch currents were within 5 μA or 10μA as designed.
+ Final DC simulation confirmed al branch currents were within 5μA or 10μA as designed.<br>
- Vout was correctly adjusted to 1.2V
+ Vout was correctly adjusted to 1.2V<br>